Home » Tibet Travel » How to Travel to Tibet: Short Video Answers to Your Questions

 2026 Travel Advisory:

-Border update: The Kyirong Nepal–Tibet border reopened in late December 2025, with a temporary bridge.
+• Nepal Border update: The Kyirong Nepal–Tibet border reopened in late December 2025, with a temporary bridge.
+The Dram border is also open, though there is sometimes traffic on the Tibet side during reconstruction from the 2014 earthquake.

 Visa update: The special Chinese Group Visa is no longer required for travel from Nepal to Tibet.
 You can use an individual visa issued from your home country.
 A Tibet travel permit is still required to be arranged by an official agency.